• Skip to primary navigation

 Slow cooker beef brisket with a text title overlay.

 Perfectly tender and melt in your mouth Slow Cooker Beef Brisket is so easy to make, has the most incredible flavour and it's a great way to get the most out of this cut of beef.
-It's so juicy, and you need just 7 ingredients and 5 minutes prep time.
-This is a real crowd please, and great for batch cooking.
+It's so juicy, and you need just 7 ingredients and 5 minutes prep time to make slow cooked beef brisket.
+This is a real crowd pleaser, and great for batch cooking.

 A wooden serving board with slices of cooked beef on it.

 Looking for some other slow cooker recipes to try?
-Why not try our Slow Cooker Chicken Korma, Slow Cooker Mac and Cheese, Slow Cooker Honey Mustard Chicken or Slow Cooker Jacket Potatoes.
+Why not try our easy Slow Cooker Chicken Korma, comforting Slow Cooker Mac and Cheese, delicious Slow Cooker Honey Mustard Chicken or our simple Slow Cooker Jacket Potatoes?

 Jump to:

-• What to serve with Slow Cooker Beef Brisket
+• What To Serve with Slow Cooked Beef Brisket

 • Frequently Asked Questions